Challenge Program Programa de Reto

 Please see link for specific information about the Cognitive Abilities Test.

 The Multi-Disciplinary Selection Committee reviews the performance data for all tested students and identifies the students whose instructional needs would be best served in the Highly Capable program.
 They are assisted by the District Assessment Office to compile and understand the student's assessment profile.
 District assessment records, academic achievement data, parent and teacher referral information, plus any other pertinent information available will be considered in the process.
 Students will not be affected in a negative way if there is a missing test score or other data.
 If there is need for more information, parents will be contacted.

-If you feel that your student did not show their true potential, you may complete an Appeal form.
-Appeal Forms will be available for parents at the Gifted Assessment Meeting on February 21, 6:00-7:00pm, Board Room B, Edmonds School District offices, 20420 68th Ave.
+If you feel that your student did not show their true potentia on the Cogat, you may complete an Appeal form.
+Appeal Forms will be available for parents at the Gifted Assessment Meeting on February 19, 2014 6:00-7:00pm, Board Room B, Edmonds School District offices, 20420 68th Ave.
 West, Lynnwood, WA 98036.
-You may also pick up an appeal form after Feb.
-21 or we will email it to you.
-Appeal forms must be submitted no later than April 10 and the actual Appeal Review will be held in April.
+You may also pick up an appeal form at the district office or we will email it to you.
+Appeal forms must be submitted no later than March 24th and the actual Appeal Review will be held the beginning of April.
 The Multi-Disciplinary Selection Committee (MSC) appeal decision is final.

 These tests must be given by a licensed psychologist and costs vary according to the test and the psychologist you choose.